The Definition Of Link Building

 - The domain name must have a Domain Rank (DR) of at least 20.

-- You need to check the backlinking profile of the domain before bidding or purchasing it.
-You can do that easily using SEMrush, Open Site Explorer, Ahrefs, or Majestic SEO.
+- You need to check the backlinking profile of the domain before bidding on it or purchasing it.
+You can do that easily using SEMrush, Moz Link Explorer, Ahrefs, or Majestic.

 - The domain name must not be penalized and it must be listed as the first result when typing its full name or URL in Google's search box.